 Foresthill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Foresthill is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Foresthill who work in personal care services (25.41%), maintenance occupations (19.73%), and healthcare (14.86%).

-The percentage of adults in Foresthill with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.98% of adults in Foresthill have a bachelor's degree or advanced degree.
+The citizens of Foresthill are slightly less educated than the national average of 21.84% for the average city or town: 16.98% of adults in Foresthill have a bachelor's degree or advanced degree

 The per capita income in Foresthill in 2022 was $27,575, which is lower middle income relative to California and the nation.
 This equates to an annual income of $110,300 for a family of four.
 However, Foresthill contains both very wealthy and poor people as well.